 - The propellant was in a single bag and flashless powder was introduced towards the end of the war.

 - Outfits consisted of CPBC with HE provided for shore bombardment.
-In addition to these, each gun was allotted 34 LA and 2.5 HA practice rounds.
+In addition to these, each gun was allotted an average of 34 LA and 2.5 HA practice rounds.

 - Shells were 5/10crh.